andreachz/ScriptAutoRunner3/README.md

 ## Acknowledgments

 Huge thanks to [**nakajmg**](https://github.com/nakajmg) for creating the original **ScriptAutoRunner** and maintaining it for so long.
 This project simply adapts that excellent work for Manifest V3 while keeping the same spirit of simplicity and functionality alive.
+Some new extra features are introduced as well.

 ---